-Passenger revenues for the operators are shown in Table 4A.
-The passenger revenues for Dublin Bus, Bus Éireann, Iarnród Éireann and Luas are made up of cash fare revenue.
-Leap revenue, and prepaid ticket sales (including Taxsaver tickets), as well as the free travel grant from the Department of Employment Affairs and Social Protection (DEASP).
+Passenger revenues for Dublin Bus, Bus Éireann, larnród Éireann and Luas are made up of cash fare revenue, Leap revenue, and prepaid ticket sales (including Taxsaver tickets), as well as the free travel grant from the Department of Employment Affairs and Social Protection (DEASP).
 LocalLink revenues include cash and Leap fare revenue, prepaid ticket sales, free travel grant and contracted revenue which is revenue paid to LocalLink from agencies such as the Health Service Executive (HSE) or from community groups for the provision of specific bus services.

-The passenger revenues reported in this chapter do not include the annual Public Service Obligation subsidy, which is outlined in Chapter 7.
+The passenger revenues reported in this chapter (Table 4A) do not include the annual Public Service Obligation subsidy, which is outlined in Chapter 7.
 Passenger revenue only relates to contracted PSO services and does not include commercial sources (e.g. the Dublin Bus Airlink airport service or Bus Éireann Expressway services).